abero-geronga/ETH-AVAX-Project1/README.md

-# ETH-AVAX PROJECT 1
+# Error Handling Example

-As per the instructions from Metacrafters: "For this project, you will write a smart contract to create your own ERC20 token and deploy it using HardHat or Remix.
-Once deployed, you should be able to interact with it for your walk-through video.
-From your chosen tool, the contract owner should be able to mint tokens to a provided address and any user should be able to burn and transfer tokens."
+This Solidity program demonstrates the use of `require()`, `assert()`, and `revert()` statements for error handling in smart contracts.
+The purpose of this program is to provide a basic understanding of these statements and their usage in different scenarios.

 ## Description

-This Solidity program creates an ERC20 token named "Fauna" with the symbol "FNA".
-The contract allows the owner to mint new tokens and any user to burn and transfer tokens.
-The purpose of this program is to demonstrate the creation, deployment, and interaction with a custom ERC20 token on the Ethereum blockchain.
+This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+The contract allows users to deposit and withdraw funds, double the balance, and reset the balance under specific conditions.
+It utilizes `require()` to validate inputs, `assert()` to check for conditions that should never occur, and `revert()` to handle unauthorized access.

 ## Getting Started